LargeRadius/HealthCareWebsite/README.md

   * Admin can manage all posts and comments

-* Manage campground posts with basic functionalities:
+* Manage posts with basic functionalities:

   * Create, edit and delete posts and comments

-  * Upload campground photos
+  * Upload photos

-  * Display campground location on Google Maps
+  * Display location on Google Maps

 * Flash messages responding to users' interaction with the app